 What special dietary instructions should I follow?

-Talk to your doctor about drinking grapefruit juice while taking this medicine.
+Talk to your doctor about eating grapefruit or drinking grapefruit juice while taking this medicine.

 What should I do if I forget a dose?